Deepankar01/webc-component/docs/DETPayIFrame.md

 | `loading` | `eager` | Loading strategy for the iframe. |

 ## Client configuration fetching
 If a `client-id` attribute is provided, the component attempts to fetch client details from `DETPayBaseElement.APIUrl`.
 On success, the response is stored in `dataConfiguration` and a nonce is cached for future calls.
-On failure, a `detPay:iframe` event with the `det_pay:config_error` message is emitted.
+On failure, a `detPay:iframe` event with the `det_pay:config_error` message is emitted and the inline error template is displayed in place of the iframe.

 The configuration is used to validate redirect URLs, append context keys, and allow origins for postMessage communication.

+When an `invoice-id` attribute is present the iframe URL includes it as `invoice_id`, allowing DETPay to resume an in-progress checkout session.

 ## Messaging API
 The component exposes two major messaging surfaces:

 1. **Parent to child (`postToChild`)** – Call `element.postToChild(message)` to send a structured `DETPayMessage` to the iframe.
-The target origin is derived from the `base-src` attribute to prevent broadcasting.
+The target origin is derived from the `base-src` attribute or the configuration-provided allowed origin to prevent broadcasting.
 2. **Child to parent** – The component listens to `window` `message` events.
 Messages originating from the iframe window and an allowed origin are converted to bubbled `CustomEvent`s with the naming convention `detPay:${msg.type}`.

 The following events are emitted from the element: